4 Common Causes of Communication Breakdown in Deskless Industries

 This is where a central admin capability allows you to send information to the right people in a one-to-many fashion.
 The ability to structure the organization into designated groups, whether by department, region or team, means you can target messages to those who need to know.
 This is even truer when you can create custom Ad Hoc groups such as projects or issues that come up that concern a specific mix of people – essentially enabling you to “cut to the chase” and avoid information “noise” or overload.

-3. Communication Failure Up and Down the Chain
+3. There’s a Communication Failure Up and Down the Chain

 Front-line employees are the foundation of any company and when they don’t have an easy way to communicate with all levels of management, it takes a toll both on them and the business.
 If employees have no way to share their concerns about common problems, or they do share but nobody is listening, it creates frustrated, disengaged employees who are likely to quit.